 - Excrete metabolic acids and other toxic compounds.

-- Contributes to healthy bone formation by making active vitamin D.
+- Contributes to the healthy bone formation by making active vitamin D.

-In chronic kidneys disease both the kidneys loose their functions and patients develop many problems.
+In chronic kidneys disease both the kidneys lose their functions and patients develop many problems.

 The most important point to remember is that even up to advanced stages of kidney failure, (CKD IV and V) patients usually do not have any symptoms.